veltenlab/CloneTracer/primer_design/README.md

 # Considerations

-There are 2 main limitations when it comes to genotyping nuclear SNVs: the expression of the gene and the distance of the mutation to the polyA tail (3' end of mRNA).
-From our experience, amplification of mutations in genes which have low expression is highly inefficient (only a low proportion of cells is covered).
+There are 2 main limitations when it comes to genotyping nuclear SNVs from 3' scRNAseq: the expression of the gene and the distance of the mutation to the polyA tail (3' end of mRNA).
+From our experience, amplification of mutations in low-expressed genes is highly inefficient (only a small proportion of cells is covered).
 When it comes to mutations further away from the polyA tail, the main issue is the length of the resulting fragments.
-We have noticed that longer fragments (>1kb) are sequenced less efficiently than shorter ones in illumina sequencers.
+We have noticed that longer fragments (>1kb) are sequenced less efficiently than shorter ones in Illumina sequencers.
 Furthermore, amplifying very long fragments can be problematic when carrying out the nested PCRs.

-By default we select mutations that are < 1.5kb away from the estimated polyA and genes which are expressed in the sample of interest (mean raw counts/cell > 0.15).
-However if you would like to amplify variants which do not fullfill one of this requirements you can include the `-m --forced_mutations` flag with a txt file which includes the mutated gene names (one gene per line).
+By default we select mutations that are < 1.5kb away from the estimated polyA and in genes which are expressed in the sample of interest (mean raw counts/cell > 0.15).
+However if you would like to amplify variants which do not fullfill these requirements you can include the `-m --forced_mutations` flag with a txt file which includes the mutated gene names (one gene per line).
 The script will then generate primers for all mutations in these genes.